BrewMyTech/grok-mcp/README.md

 # Grok MCP Server

 MCP Server for the Grok API, enabling chat, completions, embeddings and model operations with Grok AI.
+It is implemented using [FastMCP](https://github.com/punkpeye/fastmcp) for quick setup and tool registration.

 ### Features